-Potato Gnocchi can be hard to find in some grocery stores, but never fear you can make your own homemade potato gnocchi.
-It is very inexpensive to make, and you can feed a very large family on a big pot of potato gnocchi.
-Have you ever had left over cooked potatoes?
-This is a great way use those potatoes up and still make a filling and did I say inexpensive meal?
+Potato Gnocchi can be hard to find in some grocery stores.
+But never fear you can make your own homemade potato gnocchi.
+It is very inexpensive to make and you can feed a very large family on a big pot of potato gnocchi.
+Have you ever had leftover cooked potatoes?
+This is a great way to use those potatoes up and still make a filling and did I say inexpensive meal?

 Love Gnocchi?
-Here are more recipes using gnocchi
+Here are more recipes with gnocchi

 Homemade Potato Gnocchi